t-meisinger/InsectProteomics-workflow/README.md

 # InsectProteomics-workflow
-This repository contains the Python scripts used in the manuscript "Proteomic insights into Novel Food Insects: Homology-based proteome characterization and allergenicity considerations for EU-regulated insect species", Meisinger et al, 2025, Food Control
+This repository contains Python scripts used for data manipulation and visualization in the manuscript:

+Proteomic insights into Novel Food Insects: Homology-based proteome characterization and allergenicity considerations for EU-regulated insect species, Meisinger T, Planatscher H, Braeuning A, Ladenburger EM, Stoll D, Garino C, Broll H, Poetz O, *Food Control*, 2025